 Gay and lesbian couples in England have been able to adopt since 2002, and in Scotland since 2009.
 Northern Ireland does n ot allow same sex couples to adopt.
 The Catholic Church was exempted from both civil partnership and adoption laws.

-Wedding Vendor Listings: On Sale in June - Just $75 for 24 Months - Save 50%: Click Here
+Wedding Vendor Listings: Just $75 for 12 Months - Click Here

 Join our Gay Marriage Watch maillist and get our daily marriage equality news delivered to your inbox free: